HellraiserCW/sls-project/README.md

 ## Installing NPM modules

 ```
 yarn install
 ```

 ## Prepare for running

 Create `.env` file in root folder.
-You can just rename `.env.example`.
+You can just run `cp .env.example .env`.

 ## Running application

 App require running database.
-DynamoDB will initialize locally after startup if installed to ```.dynamodb``` folder.
+DynamoDB will initialize locally after startup if installed to``.dynamodb` folder.
 You need only to start the app.
 It should run on port 3000.

 ```
 yarn start
 ```

-Use Postman or ```curl``` to make api calls f.e.:
+Use Postman or `curl` to make api calls f.e.:

 ```
 curl -X POST http://localhost:3000/users \